Full-Time Administrative Employees

 State of New Jersey provides up to six weeks of benefit payment to care for a newborn or sick family member.
 The State requires that this program be financed by employee contributions.
 Family Leave details (pdf).

-Benefits of two-thirds monthly salary are payable to age 65 after six months of disability.
-The cost is paid by the University.
-Coverage is effective after one year of employment or first of month after date of hire if the employee had coverage with a previous employer within the three months prior to hire.
+If approved by the vendor, benefits of two-thirds monthly salary are payable after six months of disability based on a schedule and your age when you become disabled.
+Premiums are paid by the University and coverage is effective after one year of employment or upon first of month after date of hire if the employee had coverage with a previous employer within the three months prior to hire.
 Disability plan details (pdf).

 Rider has a defined-contribution retirement plan with Teachers Insurance and Annuity Association (TIAA) and College Retirement Equities Fund (CREF) as the record keeper.
 All regular employees are eligible to participate on a voluntary basis on the September 1 or March 1 coincident with or following the first anniversary of their employment.
 This waiting period is waived for new employees who have completed one year of service with another employer maintaining a 403(b) plan.
 Eligible employees must contribute a minimum of 5% in order to participate, and the University provides a 5.0% contribution for each participant.
 Employee and employer contributions are fully vested, and may be directed to investment options offered by TIAA-CREF and other approved vendors by the University.
 Supplemental Retirement Annuities, which have certain flexible provisions, are also available.
 In the event you become totally disabled and are enrolled in the plan, the University will continue a 10% contribution to your annuity contracts.

 Flexible spending reimbursement accounts may be established for medical and/or dependent care expenses.
 Contributions are made by salary reduction and reimbursements are not taxed.
-Employees are eligible for a supplemental University contribution beginning January 1 of the plan year, following completion of one year of full time service.
 Flexible spending plan details (pdf).

 PAID TIME OFF